Steve Hershey: Transportation

 In October 2010, Hershey criticized the state's public transportation system, arguing that private industry would "manage and provide this service more cost efficiently than the government".

 In June 2015, Hershey said he supported Governor Larry Hogan's decision to shift funding for the Red Line toward road widening projects in other jurisdictions around the state, especially Route 404.
 After Governor Wes Moore revived the Red Line in 2023, Hershey called the Red Line an "unaffordable and inefficient project" and a "bad deal for taxpayers".

 During the 2016 legislative session, Hershey opposed a bill that would require the Maryland Department of Transportation to use a scoring system when deciding which transportation projects to prioritize, claiming that the bill would force rural transportation projects to compete with urban transit projects.
 He introduced an amendment to the bill to create a separate scoring system for transit projects, which was rejected in a 28–17 vote.

 In 2019, Hershey opposed a bill that would give Anne Arundel County veto power over a proposed second Chesapeake Bay Bridge, which he said would prevent any bridge project from being completed.
 In April 2022, he proposed replacing the current Bay Bridge spans with a single eight-lane bridge.

+During the 2026 legislative session, Hershey introduced a bill to repeal vehicle registration fee increases passed during the 2024 and 2025 legislative sessions.